syastrov/django_type_gen/README.md

 - 'django_type_gen.commands'
 ```

-Run the codemod on your project, passing in the relevant files which might contain Django models:
+Run the codemod on your project, passing in the relevant files which might contain Django models (e.g. all `models.py` files or `*/models/*.py` files):

 `python3 -m libcst.tool codemod django_type_gen.AddTypesToDjangoModels $(find . -name 'models.py' -o \( -wholename '*/models/*.py' \)) --no-format`

 You will notice that type annotations have been added to your `.py` source files.